Neill3d/OpenMoBu/README.md

  It's a set of C++ and Python code for Autodesk MotionBuilder that I have developed while taking part in several projects.
  Another big set of plugins and scripts for Autodesk MotionBuilder you can find in MoPlugs repository.

- Here I'm sharing some C++ and Python code samples for Autodesk MotionBuilder.
  For more information please visit my blog - http://www.neill3d.com

 ---